danvet/danvet.github.io/_drafts/maintainer-statistics.md

 There's a sizeable group of subsystems who at least try to make this work, by having similar review criteria for maintainer self-commits than normal contributors.
 This is also supported by the rather slow, but steady overall increase of review when looking at historical trend.

 But there's clearly other subsystems where review only seems to be a gauntlet inflicted on normal contributors, entirely optional for maintainers themselves.
+Contributors cannot avoid review, because they can't commit their own patches.
+When maintainers outright ignore review for most of their patches this creates a clear double standard between maintainers and mere contributors.

 One year ago I've written ["Review, not Rocket Sciene"](/2017/04/review-howto.html) on how to roll out review in your subsystem.
 Looking at this data here I can close with an even shorter version:

 <blockquote>What would Dave Chinner do?</blockquote>

+Thanks a lot to Daniel Stone and Sean Paul for reading and commenting on drafts of this article.